ui-awesome/html-helper/README.md

 #### Encoding

-`Encode` helper ensures your content and attribute values are safe from XSS.
+Ensures your content and attribute values are safe from XSS.

 ```php
 <?php